jingyi1009/Short-term-environmental-changes-and-respiratory-syncytial-virus-infection-in-nationwide-Chile/README.md

 1.2 **Statistical Models**
 Regression analyses examining associations between RSV infections and environmental factors.

-1.3 **Subgroup Analyses**
+1.3 **Meta Analyses**
-Includes detailed results from subgroup analyses conducted across different geographical groups.
+Includes detailed results from nationwide meta-analyses and subgroup analyses conducted across different geographical/socio-economic groups.

 ### 2. Sensitivity Analyses
 Contains information on the sensitivity analyses we performed to validate the robustness of our findings.